 The ancient custom of the Ceremony of The Keys, which involves the formal locking of the gates of the Tower of London, has been carried out continuously every night, without fail, for more than 600 years since 1340.

 Every night, at exactly seven minutes to 10 o'clock, the Chief Yeoman Warder of the Tower emerges from the Byward Tower wearing his long red coat and Tudor bonnet.
-He carries in one hand a candle lantern and in the other hand the Queens Keys.
+He carries in one hand a candle lantern and in the other hand the King's Keys.

 With solemn tread he moves along Water Lane, to Traitor's Gate where his escort, provided by one of the duty regiments of Foot Guards, awaits him.
 He hands the lantern to an escorting soldier and the party moves to the outer gate.
-On the way, all guards and sentries salute the Queen's Keys.
+On the way, all guards and sentries salute the King's Keys.

 After locking the outer gate the Chief Yeoman Warder and escort retrace their steps.
 The great oak gates of the Middle and Byward Towers are locked in turn.